 - Fire extinguishers must be serviced and tagged annually.
-Local companies that perform this task are Fire-Med and Cache Valley Fire Extinguisher.
+Examples of local companies that perform this service are Cache Valley Fire Protection and Paradise Fire Protection.
 Fire extinguishers must be within 75 ft. of travel distance from anywhere inside the structure.

 - Fire extinguishers should be mounted at least 12" above the floor but no higher than 60"

 - Exits must be functional, easily opened, and not blocked by furniture or stored items.